Certificate of Sponsorship (COS)

 • Employing workers without proper right to work checks

-• Failing to report required information to UKVI
+• Not reporting required information to UKVI

 • Allowing workers to breach their visa conditions